 - A list of the items which you object to, why you disagree with them, as well as the facts and laws which support your argument.

 In addition to the submitted items, you must sign your name under the penalties of perjury statement, signifying you understand the ramifications of filing false information.

 Any formal protest must be filed within the time limits specified on the IRS letter you received.
 Generally speaking, the time limit is 30 days after the issuance of the letter.
 Always remember to send your information to the IRS office address which is listed on the letter you received.

 Contact an Experienced Tax Attorney Today!

 If you are facing an unjust tax assessment from the IRS, you need the help of an experienced tax law firm.
 At Ayar Law, we represent people and business with state and federal tax problems that require creative solutions.
 We focus entirely on tax problem resolutions and giving our clients a fresh start.
 We strive to get you the best solution for your individual situation.
-So, if you’re having tax troubles call Ayar Law today at (248) 262-3400 for a free, no-obligation consultation
+So, if you’re having tax troubles call Ayar Law today at (800) 571-7175 for free, no-obligation tax advice.